-Second-Offense DUI in Florida
+Penalties for a Second-Offense DUI in Florida

 Find out about the administrative and criminal consequences and penalties of a second DUI in Florida.

 In Florida, DUI repeat offenders face serious penalties.
 The consequences of a second-offense DUI typically include fines, license suspension, vehicle impoundment, and having to install an ignition interlock device (IID).
 There's also mandatory jail time for motorists who are convicted of a second DUI in five years.
-The penalties for a second-offense DUI are further enhanced where the driver had a blood alcohol concentration (BAC) of .15% or more, was involved in an accident that resulted in property damage or someone being injured, or had a passenger under the age of 18.

 This article discusses the administrative and criminal penalties of a Florida second-offense DUI.

-The "look-back" period is the amount of time that DUI convictions stay on your record for the purpose of determining whether a subsequent DUI will be punished as a second or third offense.
-For some sentences purposes—including determining the fines and maximum jail sentence—a DUI will be counted as a second offense regardless of how long ago the prior DUI occurred.
+For some sentencing purposes—including determining the fines and maximum jail sentence—a DUI will be counted as a second offense regardless of how long ago the prior DUI occurred.
 For other purposes, such as the minimum jail time, there's a five-year look-back period.

 In Florida, most second-offense DUIs are misdemeanors.
 However, any DUI (including a second) can be charged as a third-degree felony if the driver was involved in an accident where another person suffered "serious bodily injury."